Titles and Affiliations

 Progress Thus Far

 Drs.
-Cole and Bower are conducting several interrelated lines of research into the association between psychosocial stressors and tumor characteristics in women with early-stage breast cancer.
+Bower and Cole are conducting several interrelated lines of research into the association between psychosocial stressors and tumor characteristics in women with early-stage breast cancer.
 This includes examination of neural processes that link chronic stress and inflammatory processes relevant for tumor progression, as well as intervention studies to reduce stress and identify neuroendocrine pathways that impact tumor biology.
-Building on their recent findings that stress-induced changes in tumor biology can be blocked by stimulating the brain's reward system, they have established a laboratory model system to test how stimulation impacts breast cancer growth and metastasis.
-In addition, they have developed and optimized an online version of their mindfulness-based intervention for breast cancer survivors.
-They have demonstrated that this intervention is effective in reducing depression, enhancing well-being, and improving tumor-relevant immune processes in younger breast cancer survivors.
+They established a role for the brain’s reward system in blocking stress-induced changes in tumor biology which led them to develop a laboratory model system to study how to leverage this effect to impact breast cancer growth and metastasis.
+In other lines of investigation, they demonstrated that an online version of their mindfulness-based intervention is effective in reducing depression, enhancing well-being, and improving tumor-relevant immune processes in younger women with a history of breast cancer.
+The team developed several other psychological interventions that can be delivered using an established digital platform.
+They are testing these interventions that target positive psychological states in women who have completed breast cancer treatment and expanded its to more effectively reach a broad and diverse range of women with breast cancer.

 What’s next